Last updated on April 16th, 2023 at 09:52 am

 Serving Suggestions

-Serve this curry on its own or with freshly cooked basmati rice.
+Serve this vegan lentil curry on its own or with freshly cooked basmati rice.
 It also goes beautifully with pudina chutney, naan or papadums.

 To add freshness and vibrancy, serve your lentil curry with a good squeeze of lime or lemon juice and a smattering of coriander.
 So good!